jgollhardt/frstack/README.md

 *NOTE: This currently works on Fedora using Vagrant.
 Google Compute Engine (GCE) and AWS are a work in progress.
 Other combinations have not been tested.*

-Installs the ForgeRock Open Identity Stack (OIS) on a Vagrant guest VM image.
-Uses [Ansible](https://github.com/ansible/ansible) to automate the installation.
-This has been tested using [Vagrant](http://www.vagrantup.com/), but with modification should work on AWS or GCE.

 ## Installed products